dapotter/2020-campaign/README.md

 2. Unique donations.
 Unique donation numbers require voluntary disclosure by each candidate, can't be gathered sub-monthly.
 3. Media engagements.
 These can drive support and donor numbers considerably by reaching many viewers.
 4. Campaign stop locations.
 Scrape email newsletters from all candidates for planned campaign stops.
+5. Rally crowd demographics.
+Facial recognition to identify age, sex and ethnicity of spectators at rallies to measure which demographic each candidate is appealing to.
+Cluster each candidate by demographic variables.

 All of the above can be plotted over a basemap of U.S. states, counties or House districts, and will show where candidates are focusing their efforts relative to voter variables.